-The world is a wide place where you get to come across a dissimilar diversity of people.
+The world is a vast place where you come across a dissimilar diversity of people.
 Traditions and beliefs can differ according to cultures.
-However, religions play a great role as well.
+However, religions play a significant role as well.
 Believing in God can, sometimes, depend on where you come from.
-There is more than one religion and they all come with their own beliefs, rituals, and blessings.
-Ireland is a fascinating land that has its own heritage and rituals.
-Even though the majority of its population is Christians, there are other religions in the country.
+There is more than one religion, and they all have beliefs, rituals, and blessings.
+Ireland is a fascinating land with its heritage and traditions.
+Even though most of its population is Christians, other religions exist in the country.
 However, Christianity is a significant religion in the Irish culture.
-It plays role in shaping its traditions, customs, and superstitions.
+It plays a role in shaping its traditions, customs, and superstitions.
 That gets us to the fact that there are Irish blessings.
-Blessings are available in all religions; however, there are one specified for Christians and Irish Christians in particular.
+Blessings are available in all religions; however, one is specified for Christians and Irish Christians.

 Table of Contents

-Religions do not widely differ from one country another.
+Religions do not widely differ from one country to another.
 One religion is supposed to be the same one all over the world.
 However, that does not change the fact that cultural beliefs may interfere.
 The interference of traditions with religions may result in a brand new superstition.
-Besides, superstitions always have roots of existence; they are usually cultural or religious.
+Besides, superstitions always have roots in existence, usually artistic or religious.
 In most cases, it is even a combination of both.
-Going back to the main point; differences may occur in religions according to cultures.
+Returning to the main point, differences may occur in religions according to culture.
 For example, Christians in Ireland practice what is called the Irish Wake.
 They also believe in the Fairy Trees to bring people opulence and lavishness.

-Long before the arrival of Saint Patrick, Ireland was a country full of pagans.
+Long before the arrival of Saint Patrick, Ireland was a country entirely of pagans.
 People used to believe in the gods and goddesses featured in the Irish mythology.
 However, when Christianity got beyond the borders of Ireland, things changed.
 People who converted to Christianity knew they shouldn’t believe in gods that were excluded from that religion.
 Just then, Ireland became a different place.
-There were different approaches to the newly arrived religion, but the major principles were all the same.
+There were other apo the newly arrived religion, but the significant principles were all the same.
 That was when the Irish blessings started to be a thing.
 Blessings became very prominent in people’s lives.
 It was part of the religion they believed in as well as part of their lives.

 Whether you are Christian or not, you may have wondered about the importance of blessings.
 Irish blessings, in particular, are not necessarily different from other blessings.
 However, they may occur more frequently on some days that the Irish people solely celebrate.
-The bottom line is blessings exist in Christianity, Islam, Judaism, Hinduism and all religions.
-The importance of them is equally similar in almost all of them.
+The bottom line is that blessings exist in Christianity, Islam, Judaism, Hinduism, and all other religions.
+Their importance is similar in almost all of them.

 Blessings are practices and words you say to ask God for something you long for.
-Those things may include health and wealth; things that most of us expect having effortlessly.
-Every day, we are blessed with things that we do not usually pay a further thought for.
-Not everyone is blessed with shelter, food, and other things that we regard normal in life.
-In fact, the purpose of the Irish blessings is to make people realize how generous God has been with them.
+Those things may include health and wealth, which most of us expect to have effortlessly.
+Every day, we are blessed with things that we do not usually pay further thought for.
+Not everyone has shelter, food, and other things we consider normal.
+The purpose of the Irish blessings is to make people realize how generous God has been with them.
 They strengthen people’s faith and make them more humane and merciful towards those in need.

 For Learning about the Purpose of Blessings, Click Here.